INTERSECT-training/packaging/_episodes/05-versioning.md

 > #### Avoiding breakage
 >
-> You can't be sure that a minor a patch release will not break you.
+> You can't be sure that a minor patch release will not break you.
 No library
 > can follow SemVer close enough to be "true" SemVer unless they only release
 > major versions.
 "They didn't follow SemVer closely enough" is not a good argument
 > for any package causing breakage.